mozilla/kitsune/docs/patching.rst

 ------------

 To make sure no one else is working on the bug at the same time, assign it to yourself in Bugzilla.
-There's an easy "take" link next to the Assignee field.
+If you have the proper permissions there's an easy "take" link next to the Assignee field.
+Ask in the IRC for details.

 You don't need to bother setting the bug to the ``ASSIGNED`` state.